Lamb and Pine Nut-Stuffed Grape Leaves Recipe

 Posted on 18th of August, 2010 by Lévana

-This treat might cure you of all misguided urges you might have to open a can and find a dozen insipid ready-to-eat grape leave rolls: Instead, spend a few minutes on the preparation of these fabulous gems, and enjoy them with family and friends!
+These stuffed grape leaves are a real treat, and might cure you of all misguided urges you might have to open a can and find a dozen insipid ready-to-eat grape leaves.
+Instead, spend a few minutes on the preparation of these fabulous gems, and enjoy them with family and friends!
 You can stuff the leaves with anything, meat, fish or vegetarian, but today this lamb filling is the star!
-Mine is packed solid with our favorite Moroccan flavors.
+My grape leaves are packed solid with our favorite Moroccan flavors.
 Lamb and mint: The perfect marriage!

 1/4 cup olive oil